Crazy Taxi Cover Best Arcade Games 🎮 Outrun Gaming

 Now this is a traditional arcade racing experience.

 Daytona USA puts you behind the wheel of a stock car and race for glory against computer and human opponents.
-This was my personal favorite as a kid.
+This was my personal favorite as a kid and even today remains one of the best arcade games.

 NBA Jam